 What is the hardest walk in the Peak District?

 This depends on your definition of hard.
-There are some walks in the Peak District that are short but very steep, whereas others are long but fairly flat.
+There are some Peak District walks that are short but very steep, whereas others are long but fairly flat.

 If you’re looking for challenging walks, try: